tattersoftware/codeigniter4-files/README.md

 # Tatter\Files
-Job task control through dynamic workflows, for CodeIgniter 4
+File uploads and management, for CodeIgniter 4

 ## Quick Start